RalucaDavid/News-Talk/README.md

 # Functional Specifications
 <ul>
   <li>
-    <strong>News Visualizat:</strong> Users can view the latest news articles, each with a representative picture, a clear title, a small description of the article and a direct link to the original source of the article.
+    <strong>News:</strong> Users can view the latest news articles, each with a representative picture, a clear title, a small description of the article and a direct link to the original source of the article.
   </li>
   <li>
     <strong>Comments:</strong> Each news article has a comment section where users can leave opinions and discuss topics.